Talendar/nevopy/docs/nevopy_overview.rst

 A population of genomes, on the other hand, is represented by the class :class:`.Population`.
-It defines a general API that all neuroevolutionary algorithms implemented by `NEvoPY` must follow.
+It defines a general API that all neuroevolutionary algorithms implemented by `NEvoPy` must follow.
 Each algorithm makes its own implementation of that class - it's where the core of the evolutionary algorithm lives.
 The main method of the API is :meth:`.Population.evolve()`, which triggers the evolutionary process in a population.

-`NEvoPY` currently implements the following neuroevolutionary algorithms:
+`NEvoPy` currently implements the following neuroevolutionary algorithms:

     * :doc:`Neuroevolution of Augmenting Topologies (NEAT) <nevopy.neat>`;
     * :doc:`Fixed-topology deep-neuroevolution <nevopy.fixed_topology>`.